jaredly/geometricart/Roadmap.md

 -> and when viewing all exports, just load the most recent .png, it's fine. or load all of them idk yeah let's do that.

+- [ ] I kinda want to convert the AnimatableNumber stuff into tagged unions

 ###